installation/supervisor/README.md

 ## Installation

-There are two ways to install supervisord: online and offline
+There are two ways to install Supervisor: online and offline

 ### Online installation